-In November 2013, the Company acquired Callidus a privately-held biologics company focused on developing best-in-class ERTs for LSDs with its lead ERT ATB200 for Pompe disease in late preclinical development.
-The acquisition of the Callidus assets and technology complements Amicus' CHARTTM platform for the development of next generation ERTs.
+In November 2013, the Company acquired Callidus Biopharma, Inc. ("Callidus"), a privately-held biologics company focused on developing best-inclass ERTs for lysosomal storage disorders ("LSDs") with its lead ERT ATB200 for Pompe disease in late preclinical development.
+The acquisition of the Callidus assets and technology complements Amicus' CHARTTM platform for the development of next-generation ERTs.